Seventh Day Baptists: Mill Yard Seventh Day Baptist Church

-The first official Seventh Day Baptist service in London took place at the Mill Yard Church in 1651, led by Peter Chamberlen.
-M.D. "the Third".
+The first official Seventh Day Baptist service in London took place at the Mill Yard Church in 1651, led by Peter Chamberlen, M.D., "the Third".
 The first records of church activities were destroyed in a fire; the second record book is in possession of the Seventh Day Baptist Historical Library and Archives and begins in 1673.
 The first pastor to be officially considered responsible for the congregation was William Saller, who among other activities, wrote eleven books and a booklet, in addition to an appeal to magistrates reporting concern over laws imposing rest on Sunday.
 The local church continues its activities to this day under the name of Mill Yard Seventh Day Baptist Church.

 There were matters among the Seventh Day Baptists that were discussed in addition to the uniform agreement of the Sabbath, among them the general propitiation.
 Most Baptists were "General Baptists" and believed in a general propitiation.
 Certainly in 1710 when it attracted John Maulden (d.
 1714) the Millyard Church was a Seventh-day Arminian Baptist Church.
 However, some Seventh Day Baptists were influenced by Calvinist doctrine and believed in predestination, in which salvation is limited to the elect, the rest being predestined to condemnation, which is why they were called "private Baptists".
 This difference does not appear to have prevented fellowship among Seventh Day Baptists in the beginning.
 However, it generated greater discomfort from the 17th century onwards.
 Today, Seventh Day Baptist churches still continue to leave this issue open, with no direct mention in their declaration of faith or other official church document.

 Under the Restoration

 In 1660 with the end of the republican government and the restoration of the monarchy in England, relative religious freedom was again restricted mainly to English Dissidents, forcing Seventh Day Baptists to increasingly unite in specific locations.
-Edward Stennett wrote in 1668 for Seventh Day Baptists in Newport in the American Colony of Rhode Island that there were in England approximately nine or ten churches that observed the Sabbath in Saturday.
+Edward Stennett wrote in 1668 for Seventh Day Baptists in Newport in the American Colony of Rhode Island that there were in England approximately nine or ten churches that observed the Sabbath on Saturday.

 The minister and master at Oxford, Francis Bampfield, and his brother Thomas Bampfield, were also prominent Seventh Day Baptists.
 Francis founded the Pinner's Hall Seventh Day Baptist Church in London in 1676.
 He was one of the first to propose an association that encompassed England's seventh day Baptist churches and their colonies in North America, technical best biblical instruction for children and ministers, as well as strategies for method conversion.

 Seventh Day Baptist individuals and groups continue to appear in Britain; however, they did not achieve much growth compared to North America.
 Between the mid-17th century and 1910, Don A. Sanford lists between five and sixteen congregations that existed in the United Kingdom: three in London, one in Colchester and Braintree and others that existed from Norfolk to Dorsetshire and Gloucestershire.
-The UK currently has very few Seventh Day Baptist Churches, largely the result of missionary work at the Jamaica Seventh Day Baptist Conference.
+The UK currently has very few Seventh Day Baptist churches, their survival is largely the result of missionary work of the Jamaica Seventh Day Baptist Conference.